 Regardless of if you coach in an NFL Flag Football league or other, these formations should be a part of your offense and on your wristband sheet.
 Let’s take a quick look at each one of them.

 Deuce is a balanced 5 on 5 flag football formation with one back in the backfield that gives you flexibility.
 With the Deuce 5v5 flag football formation, you have a run game, pass game, and the popular Run Pass Option series.
 This balanced formation gives you the ability to attack both sides of the field equally.

 When you balance up your 5v5 flag football formation, the defense will likely do the same.
 This allows a 5 on 5 flag football coach to find favorable matchups with the run and pass game.
 You will want to use this Deuce 5v5 flag football formation as your base to teach your other flag football formations.

 As we travel through this short resource on these great flag football formations begin to think about people not just formations.
 Odds are you will not be substituting a lot with your flag football offense.
+Your offense will be looking at their wristbands and playing fast.
 When you start with Deuce formation it will help you identify who can play what position quickly.

 The next 5v5 flag football formation you want to install is Twins formation.
 This is a natural fit with the Deuce formation above.
 You can simply coach your back to now line up as a slot receiver to one side or the other.
 Twins formation gives you the ability to run combination routes on one side or the other.